keptn/lifecycle-toolkit/docs/content/en/docs/intro-klt/_index.md

 ----

-The Keptn Lifecycle Toolkit (KLT) implements observability for deployments that are implemented with standard GitOps tools such as ArgoCD, Flux, and Gitlab and brings application awareness to your Kubernetes cluster.
+The Keptn Lifecycle Toolkit (KLT) implements observability for deployments and seamlessly integrates with GitOps tools such as ArgoCD, Flux, and Gitlab and brings application awareness to your Kubernetes cluster.